Forty-Five Days: Italians after Mussolini

-My current book project, Forty-Five Days: Experience, Emotion and Memory after Mussolini, explores the collapse and aftermath of the Fascist regime, from the fall of Mussolini on July 25th, 1943 to the disintegration of the Italian state on September 8th.
-Drawing on sources ranging from police reports and censored letters to memoirs and radio broadcasts, I explore everyday experiences, relationships and behaviors.
+My current book project, Forty-Five Days: Italians after Mussolini, explores the aftermath of the Italian Fascist regime from the fall of Mussolini on July 25th, 1943 to Italy's surrender to teh Allies on September 8th.
+Drawing on sources ranging from police reports and censored letters to memoirs and radio broadcasts, I explore the everyday experiences, relationships and behaviors through which Italians articulated memories of the past and expressed anticipations of the future.
 I look especially at acts of retributive violence, iconoclasm, and public protest to understand how individuals and communities confronted the unsettling legacies of the past twenty years.
 How did Italians narrate the past twenty years, to themselves and each other?
 What did Fascism - suddenly consigned to the past tense – mean to them, and how did they explain their own relationship to Mussolini's regime?
-I am interested in how historical actors tried to condition how the regime, and the moment in which they were living, would be remembered by future generations, and how this in turn shaped postwar Italian memory politics.
-I also situate the Italian experience in terms of comparative cases ranging from postwar Germany to post-Soviet Eastern Europe to the contemporary Arab Spring.
-In December 2015, I presented some of my preliminary conclusions to the American Academy in Rome; you can watch the talk here.
-This book is currently under contract with Oxford University Press.
+I also situate the Italian experience in terms of comparative cases ranging from postwar Germany to post-Soviet Eastern Europe to contemporary developments, from the Arab Spring to the war in Ukraine.
+The book is under contract and in review with Oxford University Press.

 |